torvalds/linux/Documentation/input/input-programming.rst

 	input_report_key(struct input_dev *dev, int code, int value)

 See uapi/linux/input-event-codes.h for the allowable values of code (from 0 to KEY_MAX).
-Value is interpreted as a truth value, ie any nonzero value means key pressed, zero value means key released.
+Value is interpreted as a truth value, ie any yesnzero value means key pressed, zero value means key released.
 The input code generates events only in case the value is different from before.